 Students often elect to do a 3-6 credit hour internship (ANT 462) during their junior or senior year.
 There are also opportunities available for students to do independant studies projects (Ant 499) with faculty members.
 Check with faculty members you might be interested in working with about these opportuntities.

 Interested in working with immigrant and refugee populations?
-See Dr. Esara for information on two internship and volunteership opportunities at the following sites: a) Mary's Place, a refugee outreach center in Rochester and b) Somali Community of Western New York, a community resource for Somalis and other migrants to Rochester.
-Internships available for Spring, Summer and Fall 2014.
+See Dr. Esara Carroll for information on internship and volunteership opportunities at Mary's Place and Refugees Helping Refugees (formerly the Somali Community of Western NY) that are available for Fall 2015, Spring and Summer 2016.

 We are also offering a Museum Internship Class (Ant 462/562) that ties in with the minor in Museum Studies and Public History.